keighrim/kaldi-yesno-tutorial/README.md

         * e.g. `0_1_0_0_1_0_1_1 waves_yesno/0_1_0_0_1_0_1_1.wav`
     * Again, we can use file names as `file_id`s.
     * Paths can be absolute or relative.
 Using relative path will make the code portable, while absolute paths are more robust.
 Remember when submitting code, the portability is very important.
-    * Note that here we have a single utterence in each wave file, in turn we have 1-to-1 & onto mapping between `utt_id`s and `file_id`s.
+    * Note that here we have a single utterance in each wave file, in turn we have 1-to-1 & onto mapping between `utt_id`s and `file_id`s.
 * `utt2spk`
     * For each utterance, mark which speaker spoke it.
         * Since we have only one speaker in this example, let's use `global` as `speaker_id`